 The Sky Plot graphically represents the satellites in view in the local topocentric hemisphere.
 The outer black circle represents the local horizon with true geographic North pointing to the top of the figure.
-The grey radial lines represent successive lines of equal Azimuth (from $0^{\circ} \rightarrow 360^{\circ}$ ), while the concentric circles represent increasing values of equal Elevation (from $0^{\circ} \rightarrow 90^{\circ}$ ).
+The grey radial lines represent successive lines of equal Azimuth (from $0^{\circ} \rightarrow 360^{\circ}$), while the concentric circles represent increasing values of equal Elevation (from $0^{\circ} \rightarrow 90^{\circ}$).
 The blue circle represents the current elevation Tracking mask angle of the Septentrio Receiver and the green one represents the current elevation PVT mask angle.
-The Septentrio Receiver will not search for satellites with an Elevation below the Tracking mask angle in the PVT solution.
+The Septentrio Receiver will not search for satellites with an Elevation below the Tracking mask angle and it will not use tracked satellites with an Elevation below the PVT mask angle in the PVT solution.

-4 When the zoom factor is too small so that the labels are no longer readable, this menu item is greyed out and the labels are no longer visible.
+When the zoom factor is too small so that the labels are no longer readable, this menu item is greyed out and the labels are no longer visible.
 Zooming in will enable them again.